hutauf/vinelist-py/README.md

 A small utility written in Python 3.10 to create CSV sheets which contain your Amazon Vine orders and **current** prices.

+## Important Disclaimer

+**This code is for demonstration and learning purposes only.
+Amazon expressly states in its general terms and conditions that it is not permitted to automatically access or evaluate Amazon content using scripts or robots.
+I would therefore like to expressly point out at this point that I do not encourage this and that the script is not intended for such purposes.**

 ## Acknowledgements

 - [readme.so](https://readme.so) because they take the pain of out writing READMEs